sirexlangnmn/mr_pinoy_app_1/README.md

 ### 4. ▶️ Running the App

-When you run npx expo start, the terminal may give you two options:
+When you run `npx expo start`, the terminal may give you two options:

 Run via Web (locally)